Support our work by becoming our Patron! Learn More

 D. COLLECTION

 10 days after the first bill is mailed, all accounts should be telephoned to confirm that the bill has been received and to determine the status.
-The results of this call should be recorded in the guest's file.
-If it is determined that the bill was not received or is incorrect, a corrected billing will be sent out by overnight mail with a follow up phone call to verify receipt and expected payment date.
+The results of this call should be recorded in the guest’s file.
+If it is determined that the bill was not received or is incorrect, a corrected billing will be sent out by overnight mail with a follow-up phone call to verify receipt and expected payment date.

-2. Every 10 days communication should be attempted to determine status of the account and documented.
-The results of this call should be recorded in the guest's file.
+2. Every 10 days communication should be attempted to determine the status of the account and documented.
+The results of this call should be recorded in the guest’s file.

 3. When the account has aged 70 days, the Controller will then decide:

 a.
-Write-off the account as uncollectible;
+Write off the account as uncollectible;

 b.
 Continue collection efforts from the property: or

 c.
-Send to collection.
+Send to the collection.

 Training Summary Questions: